fergonco/fergonco.github.io/_drafts/doing-react-without-learning.md

 }
 {% endhighlight %}

+The *render* method will be also using JSX expressions for this purpose.

-(By the way, yes: the syntax coloring gets all messed up with JSX in this post)
+(By the way, yes: the syntax coloring in this post gets all messed up with the JSX expressions)

 In order ~~to produce some content~~ *render*, the component needs information.
 There are two sources of information for a component:

 * **State**: will contain information of the current state of the component, like checked or not checked in case of a checkbox.
 * **Properties**: used to customize your component instance, defined in JSX expressions when including the instance of the component.

+Let's see each one of them in detail.

 #### State